South Carolina is a BBQ hotspot.

-Just look at the billboards promoting our BBQ history as you travel SC’s major roadways.
+Just look at the billboards promoting the SC BBQ Trail as you travel SC’s major roadways.
 You can’t help but notice — and be tempted to stop in somewhere and grab a bite.

 So just why did SC decide to promote BBQ of all things?

 (even if that’s you!)

 Shirts, hats & more designed exclusively by Destination BBQ